kvithana/musictaste-bot/README.md

 ### Quick Start

-When developing, remember to change `prefix` and `shortPrefix` inconfig to something other than the live bot ones so you can run commands locally.
+When developing, remember to change `prefix` and `shortPrefix` in `config.json` to something other than the live bot ones so you can run commands locally.

 ```
 yarn start